Anasanas60/boibondhuproject/README.md

 Download
 npm run dev
-Frontend will be available at http://localhost:5173
+Frontend (development) will be available at http://localhost:5173 For production, set `VITE_API_BASE_URL` and run `npm run build` to create the production bundle.

 Backend Setup
 Database Configuration